neetcode-gh/lesson-data/howToUseNeetcode.md

 These concepts take time and practice to learn.
 I recommend learning these concepts as you go.
 Learn them when you actually encounter them in practice problems, otherwise you will probably forget them anyway.

-Unless you're a competitive programmer, willing to dedicate thousands of hours to practicing, it's impossible to know every advanced topic in-depth.
+Unless you're a competitive programmer willing to dedicate thousands of hours to practicing, it's impossible to know every advanced topic in-depth.
 Try to prioritize the more common & easier topics before moving to the more difficult ones.

-You may find these resources on NeetCode helpful for learning these topics:
+You may find these resources on NeetCode helpful for learning advanced topics:

 - [Advanced Algorithms](https://neetcode.io/courses/advanced-algorithms/0) course on NeetCode
 - [Practice Problems](https://neetcode.io/practice?tab=advanced) to implement common advanced algorithms from scratch.